What You Say About Us

 “Miles has been coming to Horizon Tennis for 3 terms and enjoys each week.
 He gets upset if he has to miss a week for other family commitments.
 He does not communicate well with others, but finds tennis fun with the students who help him.
 He has developed a good stroke and is developing a lot of skills we never thought he would achieve.
 Well done Horizon!”

-Matthew – Autistic/communication difficulties
+Matthew – Autistic/communication difficulties, age 7

 “My son, age 7, has been at Horizon for about 6 months now.
 He has formed a close bond with his helper and has thrived with the 1:1 help that he gets to enable him to join in with the various sports and activities on offer.
 He always looks forward to coming and I am sure benefits from the exercise in terms of his muscle strength etc. I hope that he will stay in the club for some time to come and continue to thrive in his progress.
-As there appear to be no similar clubs locally we feel incredibly fortunate to be able to access this support.”
+As there are no similar clubs locally we feel incredibly fortunate to be able to access this support.”

 George and Freddie – High Functioning Autism, age 13 & 11